sharma-n/gpt2_ala_karpathy/README.md

   - Using flash attention 2 ($327\to 1100, +236.4\%$ 😍)
   - Using powers of 2 everywhere ($1100\to 1150, +4.35\%$; additionally, at least on my laptop GPU, this led to more consistent tok/sec numbers across iterations 🤔)
   - Use kernel fusion for AdamW
+  - Using Data Distribution Pipeline (if you have multiple GPUs)